-Q - Justification of costs
+Q - Justification of costs for grant value sought

-Please provide a brief explanation of all costs, covering both what the funds will be spent on and why.
+Please provide a brief narrative explanation of all costs you are requesting that the Academy's grant cover, including both what the funds will be spent on and why.
 We require evidence that you have researched the costs for which you are seeking support; for example you could include the cost per night of accommodation.
 Travel costs should be based on the most suitable and economical form of travel.
 Subsistence costs should reflect the normal rates applied at the host institution/s.

-Please Note: This programme offers support for travel, subsistence and salary support costs related to conducting collaborative activities amongst industry and academic partners in India and the UK.
+Please Note: This programme offers support for travel, subsistence and salary support costs related to conducting collaborative activities amongst industry and academic partners in the Partner Country and the UK.

-Q - Additional funding to be received
+Q - Matched funding details

-Please provide details of any additional funding which will be provided by the partnering organisations or others in support of the project.
-The Academy requires that at least a cumulative 50% of the funds being asked for be matched in contribution by the applying consortia.
-Additional funding above 50% will be viewed positively, being further evidence of the value placed on the collaboration and its potential for impact.
+Please provide a brief narrative of the matched funding component which will be provided by the partnering organisations or others in support of the project.
+The Academy requires that at least 50% of the funds being asked for be matched in contribution by applicants.
+Additional matched funding above 50% will be viewed positively, being further evidence of the value placed on the collaboration and its potential for impact.
 The level and quality of match will be taken into account during the assessment period.